MARTIMM/gnome-gtk3/docs/content-docs/design.md

     { * }
   ```

-  The `CALL-ME` method is defined to return the native object so we can use the
-  gtk_grid_attach as follows.
+  The `native-gobject()` method is defined in **Gnome::GObject::Object** to return the native object so we can use the gtk_grid_attach as follows.
   ```
   my Gnome::Gtk3::Label $label .= new(:label('my label'));
   my Gnome::Gtk3::Grid $grid .= new;
-  $grid.gtk_grid_attach( $label(), 0, 0, 1, 1);
+  $grid.gtk_grid_attach( $label.native-gobject(), 0, 0, 1, 1);
   ```
-  Notice how the native widget is retrieved with `$label()`.

   However, the signatures of all subroutines are checked against the arguments provided, so it is possible to insert the native object hidden in the object when a perl6 object is noticed.
-Because of this, the `CALL-ME` method is mostly used internally only.
 So the example becomes more easy;
   ```
   my Gnome::Gtk3::Grid $grid .= new(:empty);
   my Gnome::Gtk3::Label $label .= new(:label('server name'));
   $grid.gtk-grid-attach( $label, 0, 0, 1, 1);
   ```
-Here in the call to `gtk_grid_attach` `$label` is used instead of `$label()`.

 * Sometimes I had to stray away from the native function names because of the way the sub must be defined in perl6.
 Causes can be;
   * Returning different types of values.
 E.g. `g_slist_nth_data()` can return several types of data.
 This is solved using several subs linking to the same native sub (using `is symbol()`).
 In this library, the methods `g_slist_nth_data_str()` and `g_slist_nth_data_gobject()` are added.
 This can be extended for other native types like integer or float.